 2. Where your key is probably already backed up

 Before panicking, methodically check all 5 possible sources.
-In 80% of cases we see, the key exists somewhere — the user simply forgot where.
+Very often the key exists somewhere — the user simply forgot where it was saved.
+Work through each location below before concluding it is lost.

 Source 1: Microsoft Account (consumer)

-If you set up Windows 10 or 11 with a personal Microsoft account (Outlook, Hotmail, Live, Gmail-linked), there's a 95% chance the key is there.
-Windows automatically uploads the key to your account upon first encryption.
+If you set up Windows 10 or 11 with a personal Microsoft account (Outlook, Hotmail, Live, Gmail-linked), this is the most likely place to find the key.
+When Device Encryption is enabled on a device signed in to a Microsoft account, Windows uploads the recovery key to that account (Microsoft Support — Finding your BitLocker recovery key).

 Procedure: